InKolev/Multithreaded-Programming-Fundamentals/1. Multithreaded Programming Fundamentals/README.md

 <!-- attr: { id:'', showInPresentation:true, hasScriptWrapper:true } -->
-# What is a Thread? - I
+# What is a Thread?
  - A thread is an **entity within a process** that can be **scheduled** for execution.
  - All threads of a **process** share its **virtual address space** and system resources.
  - Each thread maintains **exception handlers**, a **scheduling priority**, thread **local storage**, a unique **thread identifier**, and a **set of structures** the system will use to save the **thread context** until it is **scheduled**.